 Once sliced, the meat should be opaque with just a slight pink tint, and the juices should run clear.

-- Use A Smooth Glaze: When making apricot glaze for pork, be sure to whisk it well so there are no lumps.
+- Use a smooth glaze: When making the apricot glaze, be sure to whisk it well so there are no lumps.
 This makes basting easier and ensures an even coat of flavor on the outside.
 If the jam you’re using has large chunks of fruit, you may want to run the glaze through a blender or food processor first.

-- Storage: Leftovers can be stored in an airtight container and refrigerated for 3 to 4 days.
+- Storage: Any leftover pork loin and potatoes can be stored in an airtight container and refrigerated for up to 5 days days.
 It may be easier to slice the entire roast before storing, so you can reheat as much or as little as you need.

 - Reheating: Using a microwave will be fastest, but be sure to adjust the power level so the meat doesn’t become overcooked.
 For best results, reheat in the oven or in a pan on the stove, flipping the slices halfway until warmed through.
 Brush on any leftover glaze or make another small batch if you’d like.

-- Pat pork loin roast dry with paper towel and season with salt and pepper.
+- Pat pork loin dry with paper towel and season with salt and pepper.

-- Add potatoes and onion to 13x9" baking dish.
+- Add potatoes and onion to 13×9" baking dish.
 Season with salt and pepper.
 Drizzle olive oil over vegetables and top with pork loin roast, fat side up.

-- Brush glaze on pork loin and roast uncovered at 350°F at 20 min/per pound.
+- Brush glaze on pork loin and roast uncovered at 350°F for 20 minutes per pound.
 Baste several times while roasting.
-Pull from oven when internal temperature reaches 145°F and it will reach the desired 150°F while resting 10 minutes before slicing.
+Pull from oven when internal temperature reaches 142°F. Allow meat to rest for 10 minutes, and it will continue to cook to a safe internal temp of 145°F.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.